-where μ_x is mean value and σ_x is standard deviation.
-Kurtosis for a standard normal distribution is three.
-For this reason, kurtosis is often redefined as $\kappa = \kappa - 3$ (often referred to as "excess kurtosis"), so that standard normal distribution has a kurtosis of zero, positive kurtosis indicates a "peaked" distribution and negative kurtosis indicates a "flat" distribution.
-For noise only (or for a low SNR) and sufficiently large F (degrees of freedom of the Chi-square distribution), z[n] has a Gaussian distribution and kurtosis=0.
-On the other hand, as SNR increases, kurtosis will tend to increase.
+The kurtosis is calculated using the second and fourth order moments and is given by where μ_x is the mean value, and σ_x is the standard deviation.
+The kurtosis for a standard normal distribution is three.
+For this reason, kurtosis is often redefined as K = K - 3 (often referred to as "excess kurtosis"), so that the standard normal distribution has a kurtosis of zero, positive kurtosis indicates a "peaked" distribution and negative kurtosis indicates a "flat" distribution.
+For noise only (or for a low SNR) and sufficiently large F (degrees of freedom of the Chi-square distribution), z[n] has a Gaussian distribution and kurtosis = 0.
+On the other hand, as the SNR increases, kurtosis will tend to increase.